alex-m-g/My_Portfolio/Fraud_Detection/Health_Insurance_Fraud_Detection/README.md

 The data wrangling technique stayed the same but I then removed some of the oversampled data 'Non Fraudulent' data points to match the count with 'Fraudulent' data points.
 The trained models significantly improved in catching fraudulent transactions; however, the ROC-AUC score decreased due to the low data volume resulting from undersampling.
 I believe the model can be improved by utilizing alternative methods to combat imbalanced data without undersampling and eliminating too many data points.

 ### Health_Insurance_Fraud_Detection_4
 The data wrangling technique stayed the same, but I used the SMOTE oversampling technique to create emulated undersampled data points to equalize the dataset.
-The trained models did better at detecting fraudulent transactions; However, it called too many Non-Fraudulent transactions Fraudulent.
+The trained models did better at detecting fraudulent transactions; The highest AUC scores were reported with this method on training the models.
+However, it called too many Non-Fraudulent transactions Fraudulent.
 This requires further fitting of the SMOTE resampling technique to optimize the emulated data to train the models appropriately.

 ## Scientific Paper(s) Utilized
 [Statistical Methods for Health Care Fraud Detection](https://cpb-us-w2.wpmucdn.com/sites.gatech.edu/dist/4/216/files/2015/09/p70-Statistical-Methods-for-Health-Care-Fraud-Detection.pdf)